mirrorsonthewall/public-domain-software-system/NOTES.md

 <h3> Code of Conduct: Keep Things "Family Friendly" </h3>

-Maintainer of this project asks that discussions and content is kept "family friendly" (use common sense)
+Maintainer of this project asks that discussions and content is kept "family friendly" (use common sense).

 <h3> Moderation: "Benevolent Dictator" </h3>